Follow-up Q & A session on the May 12 Open Call!

 The Alliance will send out invoices to the libraries who owe (amounts in column F)

 Owning libraries who need to be paid (amounts in column E) will send bills to the Alliance as soon as possible – we strongly encourage you to get them to us electronically.

-If you are unable to submit an electronic bill, a print bill can be mailed to the Orbis Cascade Alliance office in Eugene:
+If you are unable to submit an electronic bill, a print bill can be mailed to the Orbis Cascade Alliance office: